lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 When there are too many columns, you can fix some of them.

-:::demo Attribute `fixed` is used in `el-table-column`, it accepts a `Boolean`.
+:::demo Attribute `fixed` is used in `lx-table-column`, it accepts a `Boolean`.
 If `true`, the column will be fixed at left.
 It also accepts two string literals: 'left' and 'right', both indicating that the column will be fixed at corresponding direction.

 ```html
 <template>